35 years of successful franchising: Interview with Chemex franchisor Michael Graham

 What differentiates Chemex from the competition?

-"At Chemex what we know to be true is that service is King.
-We don’t mean delivering on time or pulling out the stops if a customer needs bleach we are talking about understanding the business we supply."
+"At Chemex we know service is king.
+We don’t mean the basics of delivering on time or reacting if a customer has an issue, we are talking about understanding the business we supply, interacting at owner, management and staff level to help that business protect its reputation."

 What qualities do you look for in a franchisee?
 What makes a successful franchisee?